Homological properties of the perfect and absolute integral closures of Noetherian domains: Projective dimension of certain modules over

 \section{Projective dimension of certain modules over $R^{+}$}

 Throughout this section $R$ is a domain.
-The aim of this section is to establish projective dimensions of residue ring of certain ideals of $R^{+}$.
-First we give a couple of lemmas.
+The aim of this section is to establish the projective dimensions of residue ring of certain ideals of $R^{+}$.
+First we recall the following result of Auslander.

-\begin{lemma} Let $(R,\fm)$ be a one-dimensional quasi-local domain and has residue prime characteristic $p$.
-Then $R^+$ has an unique maximal ideal. \end{lemma}